atlanhq/camelot/docs/user/advanced.rst

 You can pass the column separators as a list of comma-separated strings to :meth:`read_pdf() <camelot.read_pdf>`, using the ``columns`` keyword argument.

 In case you passed a single column separators string list, and no table area is specified, the separators will be applied to the whole page.
-When a list of table areas is specified and there is a need to specify column separators as well, **the length of both lists should be equal**.
+When a list of table areas is specified and you need to specify column separators as well, **the length of both lists should be equal**.
 Each table area will be mapped to each column separators' string using their indices.

-For example, if you have specified two table areas, ``table_areas=['12,23,43,54', '20,33,55,67']``, and only want to specify column separators for the first table, you can pass an empty string for the second table in the column separators' list, like this, ``columns=['10,120,200,400', '']``.
+For example, if you have specified two table areas, ``table_areas=['12,23,43,54', '20,33,55,67']``, and only want to specify column separators for the first table, you can pass an empty string for the second table in the column separators' list like this, ``columns=['10,120,200,400', '']``.

 Let's get back to the *x* coordinates we got from :ref:`plotting text <geometry_text>` that exists on this `PDF <../_static/pdf/column_separators.pdf>`__, and get the table out!